Michigan Department of Education · English Language Arts · K–12

 • Connotations among similar words

-6+ Reading + Language Usage Vocabulary Acq. & Use · Conventions 211–230 Split.
+6+ Reading + Language Usage Vocabulary Acq. & Use · Conventions 211–230

 Grade 8

-StrandKey StandardsSkillsNWEA TestNWEA AreaRITNotes
+StrandKey StandardsSkillsNWEA TestNWEA AreaRIT

 RL